PNNL-CompBio/Boltzmann/README.md

 # Boltzmann

-This is a beta release of Boltzmann, a simulation for simulating mass action kinetics from both a thermodynamic and kinetic perspective.
+This is a beta release of Boltzmann, a program for simulating mass action kinetics from both a thermodynamic and kinetic perspective.
 Boltzmann has the following capabilities:
 * Allows one to use a maximum entropy assumption to determine rate parameters when they are not otherwise available.
 * Predicts steady state metabolite concentrations.